jack-script/KendallsAlgebra/README.md

 # KendallsAlgebra library

-- This is a linear algebra library built in C/C++ with the QT environment.
+This is a linear algebra library built in C/C++ with the QT environment.
 Lightweight and built for basic use.
 It includes all popular Matrix and vector operations.

-### How to use this library:
+### How to install and use this library:
-- Download the .o and .h files and add them into your project
+1. Download the .o and .h files and add them into your project
-- Create a main.cpp file and inside, include the .h file and create an instance of Kendall
+2. Create a main.cpp file and inside, include the .h file and create an instance of Kendall

 ```cpp
 // main.cpp